Hongkong Post e-Cert

 • Hongkong Post will exercise reasonable endeavours to see that within 2 working days of (1) Hongkong Post receiving a revocation request from the Subscriber or (2) In the absence of such a request, the decision by Hongkong Post to suspend or revoke the certificate, the suspension or revocation is posted to the Certification Revocation List.

 • However, a Certificate Revocation List is not immediately published in the directory for access by the public following each certificate suspension or revocation.
 Only when the next Certificate Revocation List is updated and published will it reflect the suspended or revoked status of the certificate.
-(NOTE: Certification Revocation Lists are published daily and are archived for 7 years).
-Click here to access the Certification Revocation Lists in the Hongkong Post Repository.
+(NOTE: Certificate Revocation Lists are published in the Hongkong Post Repository.)

-For the avoidance of doubt, all Saturdays, Sundays, public holidays and for all weekdays on which a tropical cycle and rainstorm warning signal is hoisted, are not working days.
+For the avoidance of doubt, all Saturdays, Sundays, public holidays and for all weekdays on which a tropical cyclone and rainstorm warning signal is hoisted, are not working days.

-Click here to find out more about e-Cert revocation from the e-Cert Certification Practice Statement (CPS)
+Find out more about e-Cert & Bank-Cert revocation from the Certification Practice Statement (CPS)

 Apply for e-Cert